Masses of undigestible materials can get stuck in the stomach.

 General risk factors include

 Having had surgery on the digestive tract, particularly procedures that involve removing part of the stomach or intestines (for example, surgery for peptic ulcer disease Treatment A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more and surgery for obesity Bariatric Surgery Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more )
+Peptic ulcers can result from infection with Helicobacter... read more and surgery for obesity Metabolic and Bariatric Surgery Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more )

 Disorders that keep the stomach from emptying of food appropriately (for example, diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , certain autoimmune disorders Overview of Autoimmune Disorders of Connective Tissue In an autoimmune disorder, antibodies or cells produced by the body attack the body’s own tissues.
+Symptoms of diabetes may... read more , certain autoimmune disorders Overview of Autoimmune Disorders of Connective Tissue In an autoimmune disorder, antibodies or cells produced by the body attack the body’s own tissues.
 Many autoimmune disorders affect connective tissue and a variety of organs.
 Connective tissue... read more , and mixed connective tissue disease Mixed Connective Tissue Disease (MCTD) Mixed connective tissue disease is a term used by some doctors to describe a disorder characterized by features of systemic lupus erythematosus, systemic sclerosis, and polymyositis.
 Raynaud... read more )

 Risk factors more common among older people include